Applying for the 2022-2023 School Year:

 Make an informed decision

 With the increasing number of educational choices in the State of Connecticut, taking the time to make an informed decision will be worth it in the long run.
 We encourage parents to ask the right questions and inquire about the likelihood of being awarded an offer at a particular school of choice.

 We understand that finding that perfect fit for your child is important, so we offer multiple ways to learn about Goodwin University Magnet Schools.
-Families can visit a RSCO fair, come to an open house, attend a parent information session, take a personal tour, or even shadow one of our current scholars — see our schedule of events for details.
+Families can attend a virtual information session, speak one-on-one with an administrator about the school, or even shadow one of our current scholars — see our schedule of events for details.

 How to apply

 Parents must submit a new application each year, for each child, if you wish to be considered for the lottery.
 You will need to register online for the lottery through the RSCO website.
 A computer-based method sorts and places students who submit an application into the RSCO lottery.

 Once the application period has come to a close, the State will run an initial lottery round typically in early spring.
 RSCO will contact you directly when the initial round of the lottery is conducted.
 Applicants will either be offered a school placement or placed on the wait list.
 Once a placement is offered, your student will be removed from all other magnet school and Open Choice waitlists.
 Additional lottery rounds are conducted until all seats have been filled.

 Applicants will be given a deadline on which to respond to their seat offer.
 You must go online to accept or decline your seat offer and/or your wait list opportunity by the date specified or your seat will be forfeited.